SecretRoomSR/browniefudge/README.md

 ## Features
 1. Compilation of .bf code to .c code
-2. Optimization for repeated increments, decrements, pointer movements, and char outputs     (to do)
+2. Optimization for repeated increments, decrements, pointer movements, and char outputs
 3. Macros (sort of like #define in c)     (to do)

 ```